jpreardon/float-plan/WORKLOG.md

 - Make date/time fields more tolorable on the float plan form
   - Separated date and times, added formats and default values.
+  - Move date and time formatting to a helper functions

 ## 2019-05-14